farazahmadi/interview_questions/README.md

-# interview_questions
+# Interview_Job
-Some codes that are seen in programming interviews
+Some codes that are seen in interviews for coding jobs!